 Thirty minute papers will be presented at concurrent sessions and posters will be displayed and discussed during designated poster sessions.
 All abstracts will be reviewed by the Conference Scientific Review Committee chaired by Professor Fiona Dykes.

-The extended deadline of abstract submission is 31st of December 2019
+The deadline of abstract submission was 31st of December 2019

 The abstract must include the following: